InfinityAkshay/Getting-and-Cleaning-Data/README.md

 6. **Clean up variable names**: The script cleans up the variable names to make them more descriptive.

-7. **Create a tidy data set**: The script creates a tidy data set with the average of each variable for each activity.
+7. **Create a tidy data set**: The script creates a tidy data set with the average of each variable for each activity and each subject.

-8. **Write the tidy data set to a file**: The script writes the tidy data set to `tidy_data.txt`.
+8. **Write the tidy data set to a file**: The script writes the tidy data set to `final_data.txt`.

 ## Files

 - `run_analysis.R`: The R script that performs the analysis.
-- `tidy_data.txt`: The output tidy data set.
+- `final_data.txt`: The output tidy data set.